-Reduce risk of transmission of COVID-19 among clients served by PEPFAR and PEPFAR-supported staff:

-- All PEPFAR programs are under Chief of Mission authority; therefore, country teams and implementing partners should follow Embassy Front Office direction on all programming that requires personnel movement. - In the setting of community transmission of COVID-19, particularly during escalations of transmission, minimizing patient contact with health facilities reduces risk to recipients of care and reduces the burden on these facilities. - Community programming should support social distancing and the use of alternative methods of communication to maintain contact and provide support to enrollees.
+- Protect the gains in the HIV response: - Continuity of treatment for PLHIV is the foundation of PEPFAR programs during the COVID-19 pandemic.
+Several strategies are available and detailed in this document.
+Multi-month dispensing and decentralized delivery of medication form the basis of the PEPFAR strategy to maintain PLHIV on ART. - The safety of PEPFAR-supported staff must be assured.
+If client services cannot be adapted to be performed safely, they should not be performed. - Reduce risk of transmission of COVID-19 among clients served by PEPFAR and PEPFAR-supported staff: - All PEPFAR programs are under Chief of Mission authority; therefore, country teams and implementing partners should follow Embassy Front Office direction on all programming that requires personnel movement. - Minimizing patient contact with health facilities reduces risk to recipients of care and reduces the burden on these facilities. - Community programming should support social distancing and the use of alternative methods of communication to maintain contact and provide support to enrollees.
 These methods include virtual and digital platforms such as calls, SMS, social media, WhatsApp.
-Plans should be in place to adapt programming should service be disrupted.
-Most community programming that requires in-person contact can be safely resumed. - Group-based activities should follow local guidelines for large gatherings.
-In-person group-based activities may need to be adapted to assure safety of the participants but should be safely resumed as soon as possible. - In consultation with host governments, PEPFAR Operating Units (OUs) have flexibility to determine how best to continue to serve clients with HIV prevention and treatment services in areas affected by COVID-19 using the FAQs as a guide.
-Further guidance on that flexibility will be forthcoming this week to USG financial points of contact
+Plans should be in place to adapt programming should service be disrupted. - Group-based activities should follow local guidelines for large gatherings, and in-person groupbased activities may need to be paused or adapted to assure safety of the participants. - In consultation with host governments, PEPFAR Operating Units (OUs) have flexibility to determine how best to continue to serve clients with HIV prevention and treatment services in areas affected by COVID-19 using the FAQs as a guide.